akiver/cs-demo-manager.com/src/markdown/docs/about.en.md

 Valve has released a tool written in C++ called demoinfogo which allow to parse .dem files to retrieve a lot of data.

-CSGO Demos Manager use a C# version of this tool ported by the guys behind the project called DemoInfo (Thanks guys!).
+CSGO Demo Manager use a C# version of this tool ported by the guys behind the project called DemoInfo (Thanks guys!).

 ---